aaliraaza/MerakiAnalytics/README.md

    1. Click: Edit Paramters (If you need to change default values)
    1. Click: **OK**

-Next you need to create the matching tables in the SQL Data Warehouse.
+Next you need to create the following table in the AZURE SQL DB.
 You can do this by following these steps:

 1. Start Visual Studio.
 Note that you must have installed the SQL Server Data Tools.
 1. Select: View: **SQL Server Object Explorer**